 This terms refers to traditional drums typically with wood shells (or in some cases, acrylic or metal shells - particularly with snare drums).
 They are fitted with drum heads on both sides, and are not electronic drums.

 An "accent" is a musical note that is played slightly stronger than other accompanying notes.
 Therefore, it is "accentuated" or "accented".
 See also dynamic strokes.
-In musical notation, it is represented as a right facing arrow (>) above the note in question.
+In music notation, it is represented as a right facing arrow (>) above the note in question.
 Check out Drum Ambition Lesson 20 to see how this works.

 Air Drums / Air Drumming.

 Well worthy of a Glossary mention!
 Air drumming is the art of playing the drums without actually having any drums to hit!
 It's a lot of fun, a big hit at parties, and a must for any Rush fan.
-Above all though, it's actually a great way to learn the early days of drumming - in fact, our blog explains how this can effectively replace a drum set when starting out.
+Above all though, it's actually a great way to learn in the early days of drumming - in fact, our blog explains how this can effectively replace a drum set when starting out.

 Auxiliary Snare Drum.